London property sizes

 House sizes

-Similarly, houses in London are quite bigger:
+Similarly, houses in London are relatively spacious:

 London houses by floor area size